neuralmagic/sparseml/docs/source/index.rst

 SparseML |version|
 ===================

-Libraries for state-of-the-art deep neural network optimization algorithms, enabling simple pipelines integration with a few lines of code
+Libraries for applying sparsification recipes to neural networks with a few lines of code, enabling faster and smaller models

 .. raw:: html